nbchen98/cse15l-lab-reports/lab1.md

 1. Share an example of using the command with no arguments.
 ![Image](ccat1.png)
 - The working directory when the command was run is /home
-- The output I got was a blank line because the command returns the contents from a file, but there is no file to return the contents of.
+- The output I got was a blank line initially, but after typing "hello world" and pressing enter, hello world is returned.
+This happened because the cat command reads the data from the standard input and returns the standard output.
 - The output is not an error.
 2. Share an exmaple of using the command with a path to a directory as an argument.
 ![Image](cat2.png)
 - The working directory when the command was run is /home
-- The output I got was "cat: lecture1: is a directory" because cat prints the code from a file, but lecture 1 is a directory.
+- The output I got was "cat: lecture1: is a directory" because cat prints the contents from a file, but lecture 1 is a directory.
-- The output is an error because cat prints code from a file not directories.
+- The output is an error because cat prints the contents of a file, but the argument is a directory.
 3. Share an example of using the command with a path to a file as an argument.
 ![Image](cat3.png)
 - The working directory when the command was run is /home/lecture1
-- The output I got was the code in Hello.java because cat returns the code from the file.
+- The output I got was the code in Hello.java because cat returns the the contents from a file as its standard output.
 - The output is not an error.